Dior Sauvage vs Bleu de Chanel — Price & Value Comparison

 Bleu de Chanel EDP

-- Character: Woody, citrus, refined.
+- Character: Woody, citrus, smooth.
 Professional and versatile.

 - Best for: Office wear, year-round daily use, versatility